adelplasters/peristaltic_pump/README.md

   ## software

-   ### -processing
+   ### -processing & arduino

    ***download all the contents from PROCESSING folder in order to make run correctly the code***

-   the processing code creates a virtual version of the pump
+   the processing code creates a virtual version of the pump, {arduino_code} pilots both the real and virtual pumps

-   ### -arduino
-   nothing to say
    * * *

   ## hardware requirements